 Some patients improved and then relapsed.
 The numbers were not very different from the previous year.
-I realized that these were patients who had been given the wrong remedy--a similar remedy rather than the simillimum in many cases--and I worked that little bit harder to find a treatment to help them.
+I realized that these were patients who had been given the wrong remedy–a similar remedy rather than a simillimum in many cases–and I worked that little bit harder to find a treatment to help them.
 Rather than blaming coffee.

 I do ask whether coffee-drinking patients experience palpitations and/or the “shakes” after relatively small amounts of coffee, or find it difficult to get to sleep at night if they drink it after mid-day.
 Coffee is strong medicine for these people and should be avoided.
 These patients are well aware of this and are usually only too happy to be encouraged to do so.

 I have heard of patients whose remedies have been “antidoted” by a single coffee-flavored candy.
 I find this very hard to believe.
 I wonder whether it is because the homeopath and the patient believe it so strongly that neither take the time or the trouble to investigate other possible stresses.
 Our beliefs are powerful motivating forces in all our lives.
 To a certain extent they shape how we think, feel and behave.
 And to another, probably larger extent, they shape our expectations.

 We believe a homeopathic medicine works by stimulating the vital force, that it acts as a catalyst for healing.
 Therefore, a homeopathic medicine does not, of itself, do the healing, does not heal per se.